A market mechanism for Southeast Asia's energy transition

 at a time.

 Southeast Asia's coal plants are locked in by contracts, not by economics.
-SPARC converts those contracts into tradable entitlements that renewable generators can acquire and redeem, without a single plant closure, billion-dollar buyout, or broken agreement.
+SPARC converts those contracts into transferable streams that renewable generators can fulfill instead, without a single plant closure, billion-dollar buyout, or broken agreement.

 The case for acting now